GamesCreed

 Punch Club 2: Fast Forward, PC, Review, Screenshots, GamesCreed

-The game starts off with a cutscene where your character is dreaming about trying to stop a cat from falling off a building but being unable to pull it up.
+The game starts with a cutscene where your character is dreaming about trying to stop a cat from falling off a building, but being unable to pull it up.
 He wakes up and finds his family whole, with his father being there with his mom and him.
 This quickly turns into a nightmare as reality warps and twists.
 When you wake up again, you will start with the tutorial.

 You start increasing stats by working out and doing push-ups before an important part of your management kicks in.
 Your character is hungry, but unfortunately, the vending machine dispensing food isn’t working.
 You will use the map to travel to a friend’s house.
-Although all travel takes time, you can also speed it up if you have cash on you, though that isn’t the greatest thing to do at the beginning of the game as you won’t have that much cash when you first start, and it’s needed to buy food and cover other expenses while working.
+Although all travel takes time, you can also speed it up if you have cash on you, though that isn’t the greatest thing to do at the beginning of the game, as you won’t have that much cash when you first start, and it’s needed to buy food and cover other expenses while working.

 Punch Club 2: Fast Forward has a linear story tree you can follow by collecting quests, so it doesn’t matter what order you do them in.
 Some quests reward buffs as they can lead to your character learning a new fighting style to take out opponents with, but gaining new fighting styles and leveling them up isn’t the only way to get permanent buffs.
 Your friend Henry, after completing your first quest with him, will ask if you would like to watch an old movie.